Water & Sewer Department

 The City will accept online credit card and debit card payments through the City’s Online Bill Payment service.
 Additionally, customers may manage their account and update contact information.
 You can access Online Bill Pay by clicking here.
 Users will be required to create a log in account before payment may be made.

-Payments received through Online Bill Pay are credited to a customer’s account immediately just as if payment was recieved over the counter.
+Payments received through Online Bill Pay are credited to a customer’s account immediately just as if payment was received over the counter.

 Yes, the City does offer bank draft for Water and Sewer accounts.
 A signed bank draft application and a voided check are needed to initiate bank drafts.